KritsadaR27/saan/services/inventory/README.md

 # SaaN Inventory Service

 ## Overview
-The Inventory Service is a business intelligence layer that provides comprehensive inventory management APIs, analytics, and real-time updates for the SaaN system.
-It reads from cache data populated by the Loyverse integration and provides business logic for inventory operations.
+The Inventory Service is a comprehensive inventory management service following Clean Architecture principles.
+It provides inventory tracking, stock management, product lifecycle events, and analytics capabilities for the SaaN system.

 ## Architecture